 Literally, I could sit here imagining different variations in grilled cheese sandwiches all day long.
 Having said that, there’s no shame in keeping things simple.
 And by that I mean a good ol’ fashion piece of American cheese wedged between two pieces of bread.
 No judgment!

-If you make these Mini Grilled Cheese with Brie, please let me know by leaving a review below!
+If you make these Mini Grilled Cheese with Brie, please let me know by leaving a rating and review below!

-Check out these additional recipes that make group entertaining and parties a breeze!
+Check out these additional appetizers that make entertaining a breeze!

 - 1 La Brea sourdough baguette sliced ½” thick pieces